usgs/groundmotion-processing/docs/contents/tutorials/cli.rst

    :class: tip

-   The full report for each station also includes the provenance table and failure reason.
+   The full report for each station also includes the provenance table and failure reason (not shown here).
 The **first row** of plots is the acceleration time series, the **second row** of plots is the velocity time series.
-The vertical dashed red line indicates the boundary between the signa and noise windows.
-The **third row** of plots gives the raw and smoothed Fourier amplitude spectra, where the dashed black curve is a Bruce spectra fit to the data, and the vertical dashed line is the corner frequency.
+The vertical dashed red line indicates the boundary between the signal and noise windows.
+The **third row** of plots gives the raw and smoothed Fourier amplitude spectra, where the dashed black curve is a Brune spectra fit to the data, and the vertical dashed line is the corner frequency.
 The **fourth row** of plots is the signal-to-noise ratio (SNR), where the vertical grey lines indicate the bandpass where the SNR criteria are required, the horizontal grey line is the minimum SNR, and the vertical black dashed lines are the selected bandpass filter corners.

 Compute Station Metrics
 -----------------------